 - Pour the mixture into a wide, flat bowl large enough to take a slice of brioche.

-- Dip the brioche slices into the egg mix, turning gently to make sure the it’s well soaked through.
+- Dip the brioche slices into the egg mix.
+Turn them gently to make sure they are well soaked through.

-- Fry until golden, using the butter and turning once to cook on both sides.
+- Fry in the butter until golden.
+Turn each slice once to cook on both sides.